awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-overview.md

   1. Account B administrator can then delegate permissions to assume the role to any users in Account B\.
 Doing this allows users in Account B to create or access resources in Account A\.
 If you want to grant an AWS service permission to assume the role, the principal in the trust policy can also be an AWS service principal\.

-  For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.
+  For more information about using IAM to delegate permissions, see [Access management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-For more information about using identity\-based policies with Amazon Comprehend, see [Using Identity\-Based Policies \(IAM Policies\) for Amazon Comprehend](access-control-managing-permissions.md)\.
-For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.
+For more information about using identity\-based policies with Amazon Comprehend, see [Using identity\-based policies \(IAM policies\) for Amazon Comprehend](access-control-managing-permissions.md)\.
+For more information about users, groups, roles, and permissions, see [Identities \(users, groups, and roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

-### Resource\-Based Policies<a name="access-control-manage-access-intro-resource-policies"></a>
+### Resource\-based policies<a name="access-control-manage-access-intro-resource-policies"></a>

-Other services, such as Lambda, support resource\-based permissions policies\.
+Resource\-based policies are JSON policy documents that you attach to a resource\.
 For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket\.

-Amazon Comprehend doesn't support resource\-based policies\.
+Service administrators can use resource\-based policies to control access to specific resources\.
+For the resource where the policy is attached, the policy defines what actions a specified principal can perform on that resource and under what conditions\.
+You must specify a [ principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) in a resource\-based policy\.
+Principals can include accounts, users, roles, federated users, or AWS services\.

+For a list of Amazon Comprehend resources, see [Resource types defined by Amazon Comprehend](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazoncomprehend.html#amazoncomprehend-resources-for-iam-policies) in the *Service Authorization Reference*\.

-## Specifying Policy Elements: Actions, Effects, and Principals<a name="access-control-specify-comprehend-actions"></a>
+## Specifying policy elements: Actions, effects, and principals<a name="access-control-specify-comprehend-actions"></a>

 Amazon Comprehend defines a set of API operations \(see [Actions](API_Operations.md)\)\.
 To grant permissions for these API operations, Amazon Comprehend defines a set of actions that you can specify in a policy\.